 Alpurrurulam was formed out of a discord between Lake Nash Station and the Aboriginal population living on the nearby Georgina River.
-At the time many of the community members worked at Lake Nash Station but in the early 1980s there were plans to move the community to Bathurst Downs.
+At the time many of the community members worked at Lake

+Nash Station but in the early 1980s there were plans to move the community to Bathurst Downs.
 For the locals this was "poison country", no good to live on and posed a risk during wet season.
 They wanted to stay at Alpurrurulam - their home where there was water in the river all year round.
 In 1982 the community wrote to the then Chief Minister of the Northern Territory Government requesting a parcel of land to call their own near Lake Nash Station.
 After many legal battles, 10 square km area was excised from the pastoral lease and given back to the community in 1983.
-Alpurrurulam Land Aboriginal Corporation (ALAC) was then formed to be the land owner (a board of
+Alpurrurulam Land Aboriginal Corporation (ALAC) was then formed to be the land owner (a board of Community Elders) for the land.
+This is what is now called Alpurrurulam.

-Today the population consists of 442 people and is situated 576.2km east of Tennant Creek and 17 km from the Northern Territory-Queensland border
+Today the population consists of 442 people and is situated 576.2km east of Tennant Creek and 17 km from the Northern Territory-Queensland border west.

-This town is the first community visitors travelling from Queensland along the Sandover Highway will see in the NT.
-It would benefit from some good signage covering the community and its facilities and explaining the journey further west.
 There is a suitable location for this near the entry to the township, in fact some Local Authority members suggested it could be developed as a transit camp for visitors.
 At present such a camp would be unlikely to attract overnight stays but could be a good 'lunch stop' given the proximity of the community store and fuel supplies.
 There was also mention made of historical sites nearby suitable for visitors, but further investigation would be needed, firstly to identify someone interested in running a business based on tours of the area.